Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Neither of which are accessible to sellers.

-The shady real estate agents are experts at taking advantage of this.
+The deceitful agents are experts at taking advantage of this.

 They mislead a buyer’s agent into believing that the seller considered their client’s offer but ultimately chose another.

-Here are three strategies to help you avoid this realtor tactic:
+Here are three strategies to help you avoid this:

 1. Ensure your agent does not have a history of representing both the seller and buyer in the same transaction.